 This is another core BLT macro.
 It creates a CMake library target and associates the given sources and headers along with handling dependencies the same way as blt_add_executable does.
-It also provides a few commonly used build options, such as overriding the output name of the library and the output directory.
 It defaults to building a static library unless you override it with SHARED or with the global CMake option BUILD_SHARED_LIBS.
+The full list of supported parameters can be found on the blt_add_library API documentation.